 Cycle 5 (2013–2016) focused on teaching and learning and student support.

-The University’s 2014 academic audit commended us for a large number of initiatives, particularly those focusing on Māori and Pasifika students.
+Victoria University of Wellington’s 2014 academic audit commended us for a large number of initiatives, particularly those focusing on Māori and Pasifika students.

 Overall, we received 12 commendations, covering areas such as commitment to teaching excellence, the strength of our strategic planning, engagement, and partnership with students, and our focus on retention and academic frameworks.